ericashton1/BERTs-of-a-Feather-Recreation/README.md

+# BERTs-of-a-Feather-Recreation

+## Steps and Files to Create

+Gather data sets.
+Files to create:
+.tsv file in format NLP can read for MNLI data sets .tsv file in format NLP can read for HANS data sets

+Test 20 MNLI pre-trained models 100 times on MNLI Test data.
+Files to create:
+Analyze files from running NLPScholar on MNLI data

+Test 20 MNLI models 100 times on HANS heuristic data.
+Files to create:
+Analyze files from running NLPScholar on HANS data

+Compile, analyse, and reflect on results.
+Files to create:
+Results data table
+Writeup on results and process

 # BERTs of a feather

 This folder contains data accompanying the paper [BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance](https://www.aclweb.org/anthology/2020.blackboxnlp-1.21.pdf), in which we analyzed how 100 instances of BERT fine-tuned on MNLI varied in their performance on the MNLI development set and on the HANS evaluation set.

 ## Accuracies by model